practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 ..to a **JScheme** version 7.2 from 3/1/2005: https://sourceforge.net/projects/jscheme/files/
 It even has a _make_ installation procedure (with _$ sh bin/make_), but again, the only thing that worked for me was a JScheme REPL.

+## JSchemePlus

-After more searching I found this on SourceForge: https://sourceforge.net/projects/jschemeplus/files/
+After some searching for the fate of **JScheme** I made an interesting discovery: https://sourceforge.net/projects/jschemeplus/files/

 I downloaded file _**SchemePlus-1.4PF2.zip**_ and unpacked it in some working directory (Linux).

-## JSchemePlus

-The recent (January 2025) JSchemePlus hack by Pasquale Frega (https://pasqualefrega.antiblog.com/) allows you to execute "simple" Scheme source code files on the JVM, though it's not (intended to be) a breakthrough solution for ambitious programs written in Scheme.
+This recent (January 2025) JSchemePlus hack by Pasquale Frega (https://pasqualefrega.antiblog.com/) allows you to execute "simple" Scheme source code files on the JVM, though it's not (intended to be) a breakthrough solution for ambitious programs written in Scheme.

-Here I provide a "Hello, World!" example from a Scheme source code file running on the JVM (with me it's OpenJDK version 21.0.7).
+Here I provide a "Hello, World!" example with a Scheme source code file running on the JVM (with me it's OpenJDK version 21.0.7).
 As usual, everything is being executed in the Bash shell:

 ```
 $ cat hello_world.scm